trstlabs/intento/docs/trustless-triggers/InterchainSetup.md

         "token": {"denom":"ibc/....", "amount":"10"},
         // sender - a bech32 address on source chain
         "sender": "juno1validbech32address",
-        // the recipient address on Trustless Hub
+        // the recipient address on Intento
         // is replaced with a newly generated address when auto_tx["owner"] in memo is blank "receiver": "trust1address",
         // Timeout height relative to the current block height.